-Under the terms of the Whitehead Agreement, we paid to the Whitehead Institute an upfront license issuance fees of \$0.1 million and de minimis additional fees in connection with each of the December 2021 and November 2023 amendments to the agreement that were recorded as research and development expense in our consolidated statement of operations and comprehensive loss.
-We are also obligated to make annual license maintenance fees under the agreement, pursuant to which we have paid an aggregate of \$0.16 million through December 31, 2023.
-In addition, we are obligated to pay certain filing, prosecution and maintenance fees with respect to certain patent rights licensed to us under the agreement, pursuant to which we have paid an aggregate of \$0.22 million through December 31, 2023.
-We are obligated to pay potential development milestone payments of up to an aggregate of \$1.9 million under the terms of the agreement upon the achievement of certain specified contingent events.
-In addition, if we successfully commercialize a product under the Whitehead Agreement, then we will be required to pay the Whitehead Institute tiered royalties at percentage rates ranging from less than one percent to the mid-single digits of net sales or of running royalties of net sales, subject to specified reductions, until either the last-to-expire valid claim of a Whitehead Institute patent covering the product or seven years after the first commercial sale, in each case on a product-byproduct and country-by-country basis.
+Under the terms of the Whitehead Agreement, we paid to the Whitehead Institute upfront license issue fees of \$0.1 million, in addition to past patent expenses, and are obligated to make certain nonmaterial annual payments of up to \$0.07 million in connection with diligence extension fees and license maintenance fees for the term of the agreement.
+In addition, with each of the December 2021 and November 2023 amendments to the agreement, we paid license amendment issuance fees of \$0.02 million.
+If we achieve specified development milestones events, we may be required to make further milestone payments to the Whitehead Institute.
+In addition, if we successfully develop and commercialize a product under the Whitehead Agreement, then we will be required to pay the Whitehead Institute tiered royalties at percentage rates ranging from less than one percent to the mid-single digits of net sales or of running royalties of net sales, subject to specified reductions, until either the last-to-expire valid claim of a Whitehead Institute patent covering the product or a specified duration after the first commercial sale, in each case on a product-by-product and country-by-country basis.